 - Mentoring those aspiring to attain their first leadership role and participating in reciprocal mentoring with peers.

 - Leading/ influencing best practice in the wider risk management community.

 Activities & themes

-In line with our competence framework, the network will focus on the areas of leadership and risk management.
+In line with our competence framework, the network will focus on the areas of risk management and leadership.
 The specific topics for initial focus are listed below, but network members will have the opportunity to input also.

 Leadership is traditionally associated with senior managers of an organisation setting its strategy, creating a vision for its future and inspiring the workforce to achieve that vision.
 It’s about influencing and motivating others, particularly in times of change.
 It is distinct to management, which focuses on the planning and implementation of the activities required to deliver the strategy.
-It is increasingly common within organisations, and particularly those with flatter structures, for all levels of manager and indeed non-manager to to be expected to display leadership competences and this is reflected in IIRSM's Risk Management and Leadership Competence Framework.
+It is increasingly common within organisations, and particularly those with flatter structures, for all levels of managers and indeed non-managers to to be expected to display leadership competences.

 The following are just some of the leadership themes the network will cover:

 Attaining leadership experience and skills early in careers.

 Developing influencing and negotiating skills, and emotional intelligence.